-Body fat is something many of us (if not all of us) struggle with.
-It’s necessary for the purpose of stored energy and calories, but too much of it can cause a multitude of harmful consequences to the body.
+Body fat is necessary for the purpose of storing energy and calories, but too much of it can cause a multitude of harmful consequences to the body.

-Body fat is an organ.
-It helps to regulate our metabolism, which is a marvelous and necessary feature.
+Body fat is a marvelous organ.
+It helps regulate our metabolism.
 In the context of chronic conditions, though, body fat is a powerful source of inflammatory chemicals.
 Fat cells produce chemical signals that cause inflammation.
-Inflammation is the cornerstone of all our chronic degenerative conditions: diabetes, Alzheimer's, Parkinson's, coronary artery disease, and so many more, which you probably already know.
+Inflammation is the cornerstone of all our chronic degenerative conditions: diabetes, Alzheimer's, Parkinson's, coronary artery disease, and so many more.

-What you may not be aware of is body fat’s direct impact on brain health.
-In a study from 2019, researchers looked at belly fat specifically and what it means for brain health.
+Did you know that body fat has a direct impact on brain health?
+In a study from 2019, researchers looked at belly fat specifically and what it means for the brain.

 What Body Fat Location Means for Brain Function